abilandz/PH8124/Lecture_4/Lecture_4.md

 For instance, the quotes can be omitted inside ```[[``` but not inside ```[```.
 But in most cases of practical interest,   ```[[ ... ]]``` and ```[ ... ]``` behave in the same way and yield the same results.

-Test constructs also return the exit status --- if the test was successful the exit status is set to 0 also in this context.
+Test constructs also return the exit status &mdash; if the test was successful the exit status is set to 0 also in this context.
 Which operators we can use within these two test constructs depends on the nature of the content of the variable(s) we are putting to the test.
 Roughly, we can divide the use case of the test construct ```[[ ... ]]```  in the following 3 categories, and we enlist the meaningful operators for each category:

 * General case: ```-z, -n, ==, != , =~```
 * Integers: ```-gt, -ge, -lt, -le, -eq```
 * Files and directories:  ```-f, -d, -e, -s, -nt, -ot```

-These 3 distinct categories of the usage of ```[[ ... ]]``` are best explained with a few concrete examples --- we start with the general case.
+These 3 distinct categories of the usage of ```[[ ... ]]``` are best explained with a few concrete examples &mdash; we start with the general case.

 #### General case

-**Example 1**: How to check if some variable **Var** has been initialized?
+**Example 1**: How to check if variable **Var** has been initialized?

 ```bash
 [[ -n ${Var} ]] && echo Yes || echo No